kashifkhan0771/utils/readME.md

 - **FindFiles**: Searches for files with the specified extension in the given root directory and returns a slice of matching file paths.

+- **GetDirectorySize**: Calculates the total size (in bytes) of all files within the specified directory.

 ---

 ## Examples: